 In other words, it's not meant to be free money, as a lot of people put it.

 There is, if you have ten employees.
 As an independent contractor without employees, you are limited to $1,000 of the total loan that can be forgiven.

 Can you take the EIDL loan AND The PPP Loan?

-One thing you have to keep in mind: If you got the Paycheck Protection Program loan and receive loan forgiveness, the $1,000 grant is really useless.
-What I mean is, if you get the $1,000 grant, that’s $1,000 less than what you would be able to have forgiven from the PPP loan.
+One thing you have to keep in mind: If you receive both the Paycheck Protection Program loan and you get the $1,000 EIDL grant, $1,000 of your Paycheck Protection Program would not be forgiven.

 Should you apply for the EIDL loan as an independent contractor with Grubhub, Doordash, Postmates, Uber Eats, Lyft or any others?